Learn More about Your Rights: Explore These Personal Injury FAQs

 Q: What is the statute of limitations in Virginia for personal injuries due to an automobile accident?

-In most cases the statute of limitations is two years from the date of the auto accident.
+In most cases the statute of limitations in Virginia is two years from the date of the auto accident.
 If a lawsuit is not filed within two years of the auto accident, the claim will most likely be dismissed.
 There are exceptions that lengthen the statute of limitations.
-For example, except in medical malpractice cases, the two year statute of limitations does not apply until the child reaches the age of 18.
+For example, except in medical malpractice cases, the two year statute of limitations does not apply for children until the child reaches the age of 18.
 Therefore the child has until he or she is 20 years old to file a lawsuit.
 Injuries caused by government employees while they are on the job may be subject to a shorter statute of limitations.
 If you are injured by a "phantom driver," i.e. run off of the road you must report the claim within 30 days to pursue it.
 The statute of limitations is strictly enforced.
 Therefore it is never too soon to contact an attorney to determine your legal rights and obligations.

 In Virginia, most automobile insurance policies provide "uninsured motorist coverage."
 Your insurance company is responsible for paying you up to your policy limits for injuries caused by an uninsured motorist.
 This does not get the other driver off the hook.
 Your insurance company has subrogation rights against the uninsured driver.
 That means your insurance company can sue the uninsured driver to recover what was paid to you.

 Virginia law requires all drivers to have automobile insurance or pay an uninsured motorist fee of $500.
 Insurance policies issued in Virginia must provide at least $25,000 in liability insurance per person and $50,000 per accident.
 Except for minor accidents, the minimal insurance is insufficient.
 The Silverman Law Firm LC supports the lobbying of the Virginia Trial Lawyers Association to raise the minimal limits in Virginia.
 We recommend that you purchase as much insurance coverage as you can afford.
 It usually costs only a couple dollars a month to raise your premiums.
-This will protect you if you are sued and will also protect you if you are injured due to uninsured motorist.
+This will protect you if you are sued and will also protect you if you are injured due to an uninsured motorist.

 Underinsured motorist coverage protects you if you are injured by a driver with less insurance than you have under your automobile insurance policy.
-Let's say you are in an accident caused by the careless driver with only $25,000 in automobile insurance from Allstate and you have $100,000 in coverage on your policy with State Farm.
-In that case, Allstate will pay a maximum of $25,000 and your insurance will pay up to $75,000 giving you a net recovery of $100,000.
+Let's say you are in an automobile accident caused by a careless driver with only $25,000 in automobile insurance from Allstate and you have $100,000 in coverage on your policy with State Farm.
+In that case, Allstate will pay you a maximum of $25,000 and your insurance will pay up to $75,000 giving you a net recovery of $100,000.

 No. This is one of the most common questions heard in my office.
 By law, an insurance company can not raise your premiums for an accident that was not your fault.
-Of course, you have already paid premiums for these benefits so it would be foolish not to use them when you are seriously injured or else your premiums are just gifts to your automobile insurance company.
+Of course, you have already paid premiums for these benefits so it would be foolish not to use them when you are seriously injured.
+Otherwise else your premiums are just gifts to your automobile insurance company.

 A: The short answer is no. Businesses, particularly recreational businesses like ski resorts, river rafting companies, amusement parks, children's activity centers like Jumpology®, and soccer leagues, often require participants or their parents to sign waivers of all liability including for their own negligence.
 Fortunately in Virginia these waivers are typically unenforceable.
 The Virginia Supreme Court has found that it is against public policy to enforce a waiver of liability that is signed before engaging in the activity.
 The rationale is that liability risk encourages businesses to engage in safe practices.
-Remove the risk and business lose the incentive to exercise reasonable care.
+Remove the risk and businesses lose the incentive to exercise reasonable care.

 A: Under Virginia law, a driver can be convicted of driving under the influence of alcohol with a blood alcohol content (BAC) of .08 or higher.
-Additionally, if the drunk driver is in an accident the driver may be liable for causing personal injuries.
+Additionally, if the drunk driver is in an automobile accident the driver may be liable for causing personal injuries.
 Even if the driver is grossly intoxicated his or her insurance company is responsible for paying damages up to the insurance policy limits.
 In addition to damages to compensate the injured persons, punitive damages may be awarded if the drunk driver's BAC was equal to or greater than .15 at the time of the collision.
 Punitive damages are additional compensation awarded to punish the driver and to deter others from drunk driving.
 Again punitive damages are covered by Virginia automobile insurance policies.

 A: Victims of hit and run accidents may assert a claim under their own automobile insurance policy's uninsured motorist coverage.
 It is called a John Doe claim.
 In Virginia, victims can recover compensatory damages and in many cases up to $350,000 in punitive damages.
 For more information or to discuss your situation, please click here to contact us.